 Nodes: The Building Blocks

-For the full reference with all lifecycle methods, priority levels, and communication patterns, see Nodes — Full Reference.
+For the complete Node trait reference with all methods, see Nodes — Full Reference.

 What is a Node?

-A node is one piece of your robot's software.
-Each node does one job:
+A node is one component doing one job:

 - A SensorNode reads the camera or IMU